Tommid93/New-World-Travel/README.md

 The logo images issued in the footer were from https://fontawesome.com/

 The Nav Menu toggle button for mobile devices was also taken from https://fontawesome.com/

+My mobile navigation menu had some code from the love running project.
+I really liked their way of condensing down the nav menu for mobile devices and so I made extensive notes so that I could impliment my own version of this.

 # Other General Project Advice/ Lessons
 The biggest lesson I learnt from this project is to ensure that you commit to Git Hub often and regularly.
 Initially at the start of the project this was not my strongest area.
 However further down the line I could see how regular commits would benefit an entire team who were working on a project together as they could see the progress made and the different developmental stages.
 I did notice towards the end that as I got further into the project I found more ways to improve so did find myself revisting certain sections to either rectify issues or to make them better.